The program at a glance

 What is the timeline?

-• First Sunday in November, and the first Sunday in February, Zoom info session at 5:00 pm (EST).
+• Sunday, November 3rd and the Sunday, February 2nd, Zoom info session at 5:00 pm (EST).

 See the “Calendar” section for more.